 - 3.1.
 A public consultation process informs the ACCC's assessment of the likely public benefits and detriments from the Conduct. - 3.2.
 The ACCC invited submissions from a range of potentially interested parties including major competitors, concession stores, relevant industry associations or peak bodies, consumer groups and relevant regulatory bodies.2 - 3.3.
-The ACCC did not receive any submissions from interested parties in relation to the application.
+On 28 February 2019 the ACCC issued a draft determination proposing to grant reauthorisation for 10 years.
+A pre-decision conference was not requested following the draft determination. - 3.4.
+The ACCC did not receive any submissions from interested parties in relation to the application or the draft determination.